ABOUT Big Sky Mountain Products

 FOR ADVENTURERS BY ADVENTURERS…

 Big Sky Mountain Products is a little company building skins in a big way.
 We are three ski mountaineers out of Bozeman, Montana who decided that if we want the highest quality ski equipment possible, we should just build it ourselves.
 Now we machine-build our skins right in our Bozeman location, not across seas or anywhere else for that matter.
-If you give us a call, an owner will answer, and you can be sure that one of us personally put in the work to design, build, and test your skins.
+If you give us a call, an owner will answer, and you can be sure that one of us will personally put in the work to design, build, and test your skins.

 Meanwhile, the degradation of our environment and climate change in particular is threatening skiing as we know and love it.
 While skiers and riders are often environmentally-conscious, the unfortunate fact is that we tend to constantly replace gear in short cycles.
 While this can be easy to overlook, buying more gear means more carbon in our atmosphere and more junk in our landfills.